woocommerce/woocommerce-rest-api-docs/source/includes/v3/_order-refunds.md

 ## Create a Refund For an Order ##

 This API helps you to create a new refund for an order.
+To refund fees and/or shipping, include the id of the fee_line or shipping_line in the line_items.
+Qty must be 1 for fees and shipping.
+The key in refund_tax is the tax class.

 ### HTTP Request ###